ibm-cloud-docs/vpc/par-about.md

 :   Public address ranges can simplify access control and security while enabling a single public ingress route to inspect traffic from multiple endpoints and secure enterprise applications on the VPC.

 Scalability
-:   When you need more public IPs, you can reserve a larger prefix without the need to manually manage individual addresses.
+:   When additional public IP addresses are required, you can reserve a larger prefix instead of managing individual addresses.

 High Availability
-:   In regions with availability zones, you can create zone-redundant public IP ranges to distribute IP addresses for high availability.
-These public address ranges are regional and can be moved between VPCs in the same or different availability zones.
+:   Public address ranges are regional resources that can be moved between VPCs and availability zones to support high availability and disaster recovery designs.

 ## Getting started
 {: #par-getting-started}